MrSajidShaikh/chat_app/README.md

 - **Message Editing/Deleting**: Users will have the ability to edit or delete messages within a specified timeframe.

-- **User Authentication Enhancements**: Implementation of additional authentication methods for enhanced security.
+- **User Authentication Enhancements**: Implement additional authentication methods for enhanced security.

 - **Multi-Language Support**: Localization features will be added to accommodate users from different linguistic backgrounds.